stefan-it/co-funer/README.md

 * `Ort` (engl. location)
 * `Software`

-The Co-Fun NER dataset from the [Model Hub](https://huggingface.co/datasets/stefan-it/co-funer) is used for fine-tuning Flair models.
+The CO-Fun NER dataset from the [Model Hub](https://huggingface.co/datasets/stefan-it/co-funer) is used for fine-tuning Flair models.

 ## Fine-Tuning